Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 ## Next section
 Now we go in a second verse.
 More smoothened by melody that start an off beat (or a full beat?) before the verse so it glides in there.

+Notice how it's the same as the first verse but extra development.
+And this is commonly done by starting to play an octave higher like is done here.
+But it switches from high and low so still some mids grounding + the highs shimmer.
+In this case the highs are actually (apparently) simple triads and it kind of does this question answer thing with the highs call and then the response low.
+Again, same deal with the off beats and also tiny switch it up things to keep stuff fresh and developping.

+And now in this case we actually go down to the iv.
+Again, this is also very common

 ## Au5 dubstep
 - https://www.youtube.com/watch?v=oLBqmi0ot_g